hashicorp/terraform-aws-vault/modules/run-vault/README.md

 Options for Vault Server:

 * `--tls-cert-file` (required) Specifies the path to the certificate for TLS.
 Required.
 To use a CA certificate, concatenate the primary certificate and the CA certificate together.
+See [How do you handle encryption?](#how-do-you_handle-encryption) for more info.
 * `--tls-key-file` (required) Specifies the path to the private key for the certificate.
 Required.
+See [How do you handle encryption?](#how-do-you_handle-encryption) for more info.
 * `--port` The port for Vault to listen on.
 Optional.
 Default is `8200`.
 * `--cluster-port` The port for Vault to listen on for server-to-server requests.
 Optional.
 Default is `--port + 1`.
 * `--api-addr` The full address to use for [Client Redirection](https://www.vaultproject.io/docs/concepts/ha.html#client-redirection) when running Vault in HA mode.
 Defaults to "https://[instance_ip]:8200".
 Optional.
 * `--config-dir` The path to the Vault config folder.
 Optional.
 Default is the absolute path of `../config`, relative to this script.
 * `--bin-dir` The path to the folder with Vault binary.
 Optional.
 Default is the absolute path of the parent folder of this script.
-* `--log-level	The log verbosity to use with Vault.
+* `--log-level` The log verbosity to use with Vault.
 Optional.
 Default is `info`.
 * `--systemd-stdout` The StandardOutput option of the systemd unit.
 Optional.
 If not configured, uses systemd's default (journal).
 * `--systemd-stderr` The StandardError option of the systemd unit.
 Optional.
 If not configured, uses systemd's default (inherit).
 * `--user` The user to run Vault as.
 Optional.
 Default is to use the owner of `--config-dir`.
 * `--skip-vault-config` If this flag is set, don't generate a Vault configuration file.
 Optional.
 Default is false.
+This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-vault`.
 * `--enable-s3-backend` If this flag is set, an S3 backend will be enabled in addition to the HA Consul backend.
 Default is false.
 * `--s3-bucket` Specifies the S3 bucket to use to store Vault data.
 Only used if `--enable-s3-backend` is set.
 * `--s3-bucket-path` Specifies the S3 bucket path to use to store Vault data.
 Only used if `--enable-s3-backend` is set.